-With a pharma industry as a historical driver of the local economy life sciences activities account today, according to Biocat, for 7,1% of Catalan GDP, have an annual turnover over €15,956 M, and employ some 46,676 people in over 871 companies.
+With a pharma industry as a historical driver of the local economy life sciences activities account today, according to the study Life Sciences in Catalonia, for 3.4% of Catalan GDP, have an annual turnover over €17,802 M, and employ some 53,731 people in over 1,060 companies.

 Catalonia is a great place for international pharmaceutical companies

-Within the context of Spain, Catalonia concentrated 47.07% of Spanish pharmaceutical production (2014) and 36.6% of Spanish pharmaceutical exports (2006-2016).
+There are 125 pharma companies in Catalonia (2017).
+Within the context of Spain, Catalonia concentrated 71.6% of Spanish pharmaceutical turnover (2017) and 43.7% of Spanish pharmaceutical exports (2016).

-Catalonia is also home of Lacer, Indukern, Salvat and Isdin, and to the main API companies in the country.
-Furthermore many international companies have established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Roche, Menarini, Pierre Fabre, BBraun, GE Healthcare, Zoetis, Otsuka, Invent Farma, Intas Pharmaceuticals, AstraZe�neca, Synthon or Angelini, to mention just a few.
+Catalonia is also home of Lacer, Kern Pharma,and Isdin, and to the main API companies in the country.
+Furthermore, many international companies are established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Roche, Menarini, Pierre Fabre, Pfizer, Intas Pharmaceuticals-Accord, AstraZe�neca, Synthon, Angelini, Zambon or Merck to mention just a few.

 Health Technology industry in Catalonia combines local companies -Phibo, BioSystems, Deltalab, Stat-Diagnostica, Avinent, Grifols or Texpol- and leading medical devices companies.
-Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Werfen-Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Boston Scientific, Hologic, Gore, Menarini Diagnostics, Azbil, Johnson&Johnson or Zimmer.
+Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Werfen-Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Boston Scientific, Hologic, Gaes, Menarini Diagnostics, Azbil, Johnson&Johnson, Fresenius-Kabi, or Zimmer.

 Catalonia’s active research climate gives added dynamism to the life sciences sector

-Strategic partnerships, joint ventures & acquisitions
+Foreing investments, partnerships, joint ventures & acquisitions